Catharine Cox Miles: Sex differences

-Cox-Miles and Terman studied the female and the male minds while focusing on the differences and the preferences of each.
-They pointed out that the sex differences between female and male minds are heavily controlled by the culture as opposed to being controlled by biology.
+Cox-Miles and Terman studied the female and the male minds, focusing on the differences and the preferences of each.
+They argued that the sex differences between female and male minds are heavily controlled by their culture, as opposed to being controlled by biology.
 While considering gender differences, the two found the greatest difference between the sexes during word association and stimulus modality tasks.
-Their analysis found that male responses were more superficial and hold less significance while female responses were less indifferent and more cooperative.
+Their analysis found that male responses were more superficial and held less significance, while female responses were less indifferent and more cooperative.
 Cox-Miles and Terman also developed a Masculinity-Femininity test.
-The test was supposed to place people on a spectrum of how masculine or feminine they were.
-Terman and Cox-Miles had some very different views on sex differences which caused a lot of problems with their research publications.
-They started to disagree, which led to Cox-Miles being overlooked from or not included in publications.
+The test's intended use was to place people on a spectrum that describes how masculine or feminine they were.
+Terman and Cox-Miles had some very different views on sex differences, which caused a lot of problems with their research publications.
+They started to disagree, which led to Cox-Miles being overlooked from or not included in some publications.
 Whole chapters based on her work were even taken out of books because of these disagreements.

-A journal article written by Cox-Miles and Terman was published in the American Journal of Psychology entitled "Sex difference in the association of ideas."
-The team wrote this and did this research while at Stanford University.
+A journal article written by Cox-Miles and Terman was published in the American Journal of Psychology, titled "Sex difference in the association of ideas."
+The team wrote it and performed this research while at Stanford University.
 The study compared responses of words and interests, and their emotional responses to men and women of different ages.
-One of the sub-studies stated that there were no differences between girls and boys with their intellectual differences, but girls showed more interest in the social interests and boys showed more in activity interest.
+One of the sub-studies stated that there were no differences between girls and boys with their intellectual differences, but girls showed more interest in the social interests and boys showed more interest in activities.
 The study concludes the differences are largely in part to differences in personality and individual character.